A New Data Integration Framework for Covid-19 Social Media Information: Methodology

 \subsection{Out-of-sample predictions}

 In order to evaluate the suitability of the proposed vine copula model in relation to other methods, we produced one-day-ahead out-of-sample predictions and we compared them to the original data.
 Let $\textbf{X} = \{ \textbf{X}_t; t = 1, .., T \}$ be the $10$-dimensional time series of Covid-19 and social media data.
-Our aim is to forecast $\textbf{X}_{T+1}$ based on the information available at time $T$.
-In order to do that, we adopted the forecasting method described by \cite{simard2015forecasting}.
-Before fitting the vine, we extracted the residuals from the marginals, as explained in Section 3.1, and obtained the \textit{u-data}.
+Our aim is to forecast $\textbf{X}_{T+1}$ based on the information available at time $T$ \cite{simard2015forecasting}.
+Before fitting the vine, we extracted the residuals from the marginals and obtained the \textit{u-data}.
 Next, after fitting the vine, we simulated $M$ realizations from the vine copula.
 Hence, we calculated the predicted values for each simulation, using the inverse cdf and the relevant fitted marginal models.
 More precisely, we applied the inverse transformation to the $M$ realizations from the vine copula to obtain the residuals which we then plugged into the marginal models to get the predicted values of the official variables.
 Then, we calculated the average prediction for all simulations $\hat{\textbf{X}}_{T+1}^{Avg}$ and use it to forecast $\textbf{X}_{T+1}$.
 The prediction interval of level $(1 - \alpha) \in (0, 1)$ for $\textbf{X}_{T+1}$ was calculated by taking the estimated quantiles of order $\alpha/2$ and $1 - \alpha/2$ amongst the simulated data.
 We denote by $\hat{\textbf{X}}_{T+1}^l$ and $\hat{\textbf{X}}_{T+1}^u$ the lower and upper values of the prediction intervals.

-In order to compare and contrast the accuracy of predictions for different models, we made use of two indicators: the mean squared error (MSE) to evaluate point forecasts and the mean interval score (MIS), proposed by \cite{gneiting2007strictly}, to assess the accuracy of the prediction intervals.
+In order to compare and contrast the accuracy of predictions for different models, we made use of two indicators: the mean squared error (MSE) to evaluate point forecasts and the mean interval score (MIS) \cite{gneiting2007strictly}, to assess the accuracy of the prediction intervals.
 The MSE for each variable $j = 1,\ldots, d$ was calculated as follows

 where $x_{t,j}$ is the observed value for each variable at each time point $t$, $\hat{x}_{t,j}$ is the corresponding predicted value, $T+1$ denotes the first predicted date, while $T+S$ indicates the last predicted date.
 The 95\% MIS for each variable, at level $\alpha=0.05$, was computed as